luulintran/ATAC_seq/README.md

 The `scripts/analysis/` directory contains scripts for performing downstream analysis using Diffbind, ChIPseeker, clusterProfiler, HOMER, etc.

 Within each `analysis` subdirectory, for example `analysis/diffbind`, there will be `config.R` scripts where you can change file paths for input files and output directories, as well as variables, such as control_group and mutant_group.

+`scripts/analysis/` contains scripts for differential peak analysis (`diffbind`) and functional enrichment analysis such as Gene Ontology Enrichment Analysis, Reactome Pathway Analysis, and KEGG Pathway Analysis (`functional_enrichment`).
+These are all done using R. The final directory `homer` contains scripts for Homer motif enrichment analysis using shell scripting.

 ## Figures